 Out of 85 participants, 17 required a steering or a braking intervention to prevent a crash – all because they had their favorite tunes blasting on the stereo.

 Not all is bleak for music aficionados – you can still listen to music while working, but only if you pick a non-distracting tune.

 In their attempt to reduce the distraction rates among drivers, Brodsky and Kizner designed a few music pieces that would provide all the benefits of music without taking the drivers’ attention away from the road.

-If you listen to the samples (presented under no. 30 here), you’ll see these attention-friendly compositions sound quite a bit like lounge music, or perhaps something you’d hear in a relaxing video game The Sims.
+If you listen to the samples (presented under no. 30 here), you’ll see these attention-friendly compositions sound like lounge music, or perhaps something you’d hear in a relaxing video game, The Sims.

-The balanced music contains no vocals or sudden tempo changes, and its instrumental ranges are somewhat conservative.
+The balanced music contains no vocals or sudden tempo changes, and its instrumental ranges are conservative.

-It’s no shocker that these tunes don’t distract – similar mellow compositions have been a part of hotel lounge ambiances for decades.
+It’s not a shocker that these tunes don’t distract – similar mellow compositions have been a part of hotel lounge ambiances for decades.

 The researchers found that these well-balanced pieces have this effect because of their low perceptual complexity that doesn’t occupy a big part of your mental resources.